PayPal

 • Available in only seven countries: Australia, Germany, Spain, France, the UK, Italy, and the USA

-If a non-eligible buyer clicks PayPal, they still reach PayPal, but Pay Later won’t be offered.
+If a non-eligible buyer clicks PayPal, they still reach PayPal, but Pay Later is not offered.

 • Minimum payment threshold usually applies, varies by country